 Andrew Ross (Pupil Premium Governor/ Sport & PE Governor/ Parent Governor; 04/10/2017 - 07/10/2021) With three children in the school, I recognise and appreciate the excellent work Westgate School does and I wanted to give something back to help maintain those high standards.
 Since my eldest daughter started at Westgate I have sought to support the school, through participating and helping at Friends of Westgate events, as co-treasurer of FoW and through coming in to talk to various year groups as part of Aspirations week.
 Working in Higher Education I fully appreciate the importance of a good education.
 From my day job I can bring to the job of governor not only my experience of the education sector, but also leadership and management experience.
 Above all, as a parent myself, I am there to represent the views of all parents and to help ensure Westgate continues to offer the very best for all our children.

-Rob Wilks (Chair/ Complaints Governor/ e-Safety Governor/ Co-opted Governor; 04/10/2017 - 07/10/2017) My daughter Isobel and son Jack are both thriving in their academic development as well as enjoying a full part in the life of the school.
+Rob Wilks (Chair/ Complaints Governor/ e-Safety Governor/ Co-opted Governor; 04/10/2017 - 07/10/2017) My son Jack is thriving in his academic development as well as enjoying a full part in the life of the school.
 I have lived in Otley for over 20 years, played for both rugby teams and still enjoy all the events the town offers.
-I am a keen runner, cyclist and outdoor enthusiast, who couldn’t be without the Chevin on our doorstep!
-I work at a large school in Leeds as Team Leader of Computing which gives me a unique insight into new technologies and learning opportunities in the classroom as well as the challenges this can present to both schools and families.
+I am a keen runner, cyclist and outdoor enthusiast.
+I coach for Otley Cycle Club and help to run its Youth Section.
+I work at a large school in Leeds as Team Leader of Computing, which gives me a unique insight into new technologies and learning opportunities in the classroom, as well as the challenges this can present to both schools and families.
 Teaching and learning and fun are at the heart of everything I do at work.